 The 1,600-tonne former gas platform coming ashore at Great Yarmouth to be recycled

-It’s more than 50m high, weighs at least 1,600 tonnes, and has been living at sea for decades - but it has now come ashore at Great Yarmouth.
+It’s more than 50m high, weighs at least 1,600 tonnes, and has been living at sea for decades - but this month it will be coming ashore at Great Yarmouth.

 The first offshore structure for decommissioning has arrived at the town’s outer harbour, ready to be stripped down and recycled after the end of its operational life in the Southern North Sea.